 Cleaning Your Sauna

-Begin a weekly schedule of cleaning the wood in your sauna if you use your sauna regularly.
+If you use your sauna regularly, you will want to clean the wood on a weekly basis.
 If the use of your sauna is irregular, then you may not need to clean the wood as often.
 Purchase a mild detergent and mix this with water.
 With a sponge, liberally wash the wood on the floor and benches.
 After you have washed down the wood, take a towel and wipe the wood dry.

-Take a look at your sauna heater, and if your sauna uses a wood burning heater, you will need to constantly remove the ash build-up.
+If your sauna uses a wood burning heater, you will need to constantly remove the ash build-up.
 Also, you will want to periodically check the exhaust pipe to make sure that there is no creosote build-up, which can be a major fire hazard.
-If your sauna runs off of an electric heater, the maintenance is little to none.
+And if your sauna runs off of an electric heater, the maintenance is little to none.
 All you must do is occasionally wipe off the stainless steel to keep any build-up from occurring.
-Lastly, if your sauna runs off of sauna stones, you just need to check them every couple of weeks to make sure they have not cracked.
+Lastly, if your sauna runs off of sauna stones, you just need to check them ever couple of weeks to make sure they have not cracked.
 If they have, simply replace the stones, which are available at many stores.